wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 3.5.9 =
+* [Fix] New user agents were not being recorded correctly in some cases (thank you, [fberzau](http://wordpress.org/support/topic/browser-and-os-stats-not-working))
+* [Fix] Bug affecting the plugin in MU environments (thank you, [27pchrisl](https://github.com/getusedtoit/wp-slimstat/commit/00e389aaa4fc425b8b8ba829a9f6c66f5ba268c8))
+* [Fix] Filters have a more consistent behavior and are now easier to extend via third party add-ons
+* [Fix] Date filters were being set to January 1, 1970 under certain circumstances (thank you, Russell and [uewinfo_frm](http://wordpress.org/support/topic/a-problem-for-mouse-hover-on-google-chrome))
+* [Fix] Our premium Export to Excel add-on was only returning the first 20 records of each report

 = 3.5.8 =
 * [New] Added support for network-wide settings, premium add-on coming soon!
 * [New] New filter `slimstat_footer_thank_you` allows you to remove the thank you note in the admin footer (thank you, [luenez](http://wordpress.org/support/topic/how-to-remove-slimstat-from-dashboard-footer))